Apozzi/convnetjs-extras/README.md

 ### PLU
 Piecewise Linear Unit (PLU) is an activation function that allows for multiple linear segments, which can help in capturing complex patterns in the data.

+## TODO

+Some activation functions that will be added:

+- PiLU
+- DoubleRELU
+- Mish
+- Logish
+- Softplus